 - Address some typical motivation and alignment issues by running the program that will explain strategy to your employees and involve them in the strategy execution.

 Let’s take “Skills development” as an example.
 What metrics can we use to measure it?
 Specific metric suggestion depends on the set of the skills that we believe are necessary to execute the strategy.
-To obtain these skills employees need to pass some training, thus obtaining expected competencies in the end.
+To obtain these skills employees need to pass some training (learn more about building training scorecard), thus obtaining expected competencies in the end.

 To measure this objective we can use: